 Unlike the red chili dip, this one has an enjoyable smokey and garlicky taste.

 Best Restaurant in Chiang Mai for Northern Thai Chili Dips

-What’s great about Tong Tem Toh is their extensive offering of Northern Thai food including northern style soups and barbecue.
+What’s great about Tong Tem Toh is their extensive offering of Northern Thai food including northern style soups, stir fries and barbecue.

 Order one of their chili dips with a side of kap moo and sticky rice.

 Hours: Open everyday from 8:00 am to 11:00 pm

 Price: 63 Thai Baht – Approx. $1.70 USD for one serving of Nam Prik Chili Dip

 Pro Tips: Arrive early for dinner or lunch to avoid the long lines.